Troubleshoot problems with your wireless keyboard & mouse

 - Move computer speakers if they’re in the way.

 - Charge the peripherals using a wall charger (not included) to ensure a low battery is not the problem.
 PC USB ports may not supply enough power and may “sleep” at times, eliminating the charging altogether.

 When your computer is low on critical resources like RAM and processing power, it may cause the entire system to lag.
 Symptoms of such lag may include stuttering, slow-moving cursor and delayed keyboard input.
 This doesn’t necessarily mean that you need to upgrade your computer’s hardware.
 Before worrying about an upgrade, close any open but unused programs.
-IF your mouse and keyboard work fin until you start multitasking or using a resource-intensive program, system-wide lag is the likely cause.
+If your mouse and keyboard work fine until you start multitasking or using a resource-intensive program, system-wide lag is the likely cause.